justlark/notwithout.help/docs/security-whitepaper.md

 **Submissions**.

-A hash of the **Public Primary Key**, called the **Primary Key Fingerprint**, is included the **Sharing Link** so that clients can validate that the **Public Primary Key** received from the server can be trusted.
+A hash of the **Public Primary Key**, called the **Primary Key Fingerprint**, is included in the **Sharing Link** so that clients can validate that the **Public Primary Key** received from the server can be trusted.

 ## Anatomy of a link